Salary Overtime Laws: Everything You Need to Know

 - Employers must pay for required training and other work-related meetings and events.

 - If you are on-call, you will only be paid for time actually worked.

 - Traveling time to/from work is generally not paid.
 However, if an employee is traveling for business, the days worked will be paid.

 If you need help learning more about salary overtime laws, and your rights and responsibilities as an employer or employee, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.